Case management standards—criminal law

 Prosecution material

 All relevant prosecution material must be obtained by the practitioner.
 In a lower court matter, examples include bench charge sheets, QP9’s, criminal history, police brief, record of interview.
-In a higher court matter, examples include indictment, criminal history, record of interview, depositions, police and/or committal briefs.
+In a higher court matter, examples include indictment, statement of facts, criminal history, record of interview, depositions, police and/or committal briefs.

 In cases involving child exploitation material (CEM) the practitioner must refer to the LAQ guidelines relating to the handling of CEM.
 The guidelines are attached in Annexure K.